lgaudencio/geography-quiz/README.md

 * To ensure that users can navigate the website easily and intuitively, without having to work out where to go.
 * To provide users with different difficulty levels.
 * To provide users with a score at the end of the quiz.
-* To ensure the website is full accessible on desktops, tablets and phones.
+* To ensure the website is fully accessible on desktops, tablets and phones.
 * To ensure the game is fully compliant with screen readers.

 ## User Stories